anthobarbarich/pc2020/content/campingtest.md

 title = "Option 2"

 +++
 For campers, Paradise City is more than just a music festival, it is also a camping experience.
-Along with a rising sunshine and star-lit night skies, the intimate setting welcomes a fantastic crowd of music lovers
+Along with a rising sunshine and star-lit night skies, the intimate setting welcomes a fantastic crowd of music lovers.<br><br>

 ## To access, there are 2 possibilities